 |Kai Uwe Martens

-"Physics or philosophy?" was the question that got answered when, in 1994, I received my Ph.D. in physics from Heidelberg University in Germany.
+"Physics or philosophy?" was the question that got answered when in 1994 I received my Ph.D. from Heidelberg University in Germany.
 It was earned during five exciting years on a hyperon beam experiment at CERN.

 Back to Member List.